 How does a member register for this service?

 Members register their account by going to a dedicated website and entering in their last name, date of birth, and SSN.
 Once registered, members may request a review of their medications or they will be registered to receive proactive savings alerts on their mobile phones and/or emails.

 The network provider receives member information from the health plan and its vendors.
 Optelcon’s network is a benefit to all eligible participants and their spouses/dependents to advocate and coach them on methods to save on their prescription drugs.
 They have a team of pharmacists that search for ways to save and send alerts to the members regarding those opportunities.

 How is member information used?

-Optelcon’s network partners only uses members’ information (demographic identifiers, prescription data, etc.) to find savings opportunities.
+Optelcon’s network partners only use members’ information (demographic identifiers, prescription data, etc.) to find savings opportunities.
 They do not sell member information or release any prescription-related information to the health plan.
 The employer does not see any prescription-related information.

 How do I save money?

 Once your member receives a text or email alert from one of our partners, they log into their account and look for the personalized report in the “Reports” section of the member’s personalized account.
 A member can then download and print this guide complete with details on what savings were identified and step-by-step instructions on how to take advantage of that savings.
-For every $1 you save your membership, the plan sponsor saves ~ $6!
+For every $1 you save on your membership, the plan sponsor saves ~ $6!

 Who do I contact with questions?